jonnor/random/random.md

 to go around and ask hackerspace members what they are creating + take pictures
 * Use Google Glass or similar + voice to record non-automatable input

+## Apps

+Most apps are shit, but they do have the potential to solve actual problems.
+Random ideas:

+### Resistor finder

+You prototype electronics and have a bunch of resistors (and other components) lying around in a pile/box/whatever so you can reuse them instead of just taking new ones and always making this pile grow.
+But it is quite tedious to find the riought value from such a pile.
+Worst is when you spend a lot of time, and then realize what you need is not there.

+Point smartphone camera to the pile.
+The app would scan the video contiously to find resistors based on their color coding.
+For a sparse pile it could overlay the info onto image.
+Or build up a list of available values.
+Could allow user to indicate desired resitor value, and then show just the location of that in the image.